jyutzler/Bridge-Systems/system.md

    - 4NT: quantitative, 16-17 HCP

 #### After 1NT Rebid
-   - 2♣ or 2♦: New Minor Forcing
+   - 2♣ or 2♦: See New Minor Forcing below
    - 2♥: preference (rare, 2 hearts and concern about NT)

 #### After 2♣ or 2♦ Rebid
-   - raise minor: Invitational
+   - raise minor: invitational
-   - other minor: New Minor Forcing
+   - other minor: See Fourth Suit Forcing below
    - 2♥: preference (2 hearts and no more than 3 of the minor)

 ### NT Responses